-Download the full coupon book here and save on Plumbing, Bath, and HVAC services today!
+See all our coupons here and save on Plumbing, Bath, and HVAC services today!
 But hurry!
 The Triple Play Tune-Up Special is a limited time offer.

 The easiest maintenance, and the one you should be doing regularly, is to check your furnace filter for degradation and buildup, then replace or clean as needed.
 The filter removes dust and other particles from the air before it is heated and returned to the room.
 It keeps both the furnace, and your home clean and free of excess dust and biological detritus.
 Unfortunately, all the debris has to go somewhere, so it’s trapped by the filter.
 Over time this will clog the filter and prevent air from flowing freely through it.
 Your HVAC system will be forced to work harder to maintain the same airflow, reducing efficiency and adding wear to the internal components, reducing lifespan.

 - For slim-filters, you should change these at least every 4-6 weeks, but definitely not more than 3 months.
 If you don’t use your system very often, then you can allow for longer times between replacements.
 We recommend writing the date of installation on your filter to help you remember.